SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Mimetic Scheme for the 2D Maxwell's Equations

 \subsection{Maxwell's Equations in 2D}

 The homogeneous transverse electric Maxwell's equations with unit light speed read

-Our goal is to derive a mimetic scheme using finite element exterior calculus to preserve the divergence involution \eqref{eq:gauss_law}.
-For simplicity we will consider a periodic and rectangular domain, using a Cartesian mesh for the discretization.
+Our goal is to derive a mimetic scheme using formulations analogous to finite element exterior calculus to preserve the divergence involution \eqref{eq:gauss_law}.
+For simplicity we will consider a rectangular domain, using a Cartesian mesh for the discretization.
 To apply the framework of Finite Element Exterior Calculus, we need the de Rham complexes containing the derivative operators of the PDEs.